Hussein-Diab/Hussein-Diab-IT-TicketingSystem-IDS/README.md

 # Hussein-Diab-IT-TicketingSystem-IDS

-This is an IT Ticketing System project developed using Laravel for IDS Internship.
+This is an IT Ticketing System project developed using PHP Laravel as part of IDS Internship.

 ## Description
 A web-based system that allows users to create, manage, and track IT support tickets efficiently.